heath3conk/covid-data/README.md

 ## Running the script
 1. In a terminal window, navigate to the src directory
 2. Execute `python3 main.py`
-3. Wait a few minutes
+3. Wait ~~a few minutes~~ about 18 seconds.
-When you run the main program this way, the output csv file will be added to the src directory.
+4. Look for the output 'covid_data.csv' in the src directory.

 ### Running the script with the 'sanity' option
 If you want to see some results but don't want to open a csv file with over 1.3 million rows, follow the process above and add the 'sanity' argument at the end, so the execute command is `python3 main.py sanity`.

-In addition to the complete csv file, this option generates a small 'random-sample.csv' file from somewhere in the middle of the data so you don't have to open an enormous csv to confirm the results make sense.
+In addition to the complete csv file, this option generates four other csv files:
+ - 100-row 'random-sample.csv' file from somewhere in the middle of the data if you just want to see, you know, a random sample.

-It also prints to the terminal some validation that the beginning and end of the output csv look approximately correct.

-See 'What I would improve' for more on these last two points.

-### Running the script with the 'details' option
+ - The entire dataset for a random county in the 'county.csv'.
+ - The entire dataset for Rhode Island in the 'all-rhode-island.csv'.
+ - The 'nan-fips.csv' with all the rows that have empty 'fips' values and therefore no population figures.

 Run the script as `python3 main.py sanity details` and you'll get the entire dataset for a single county in the 'county.csv' as well as 'nan-fips.csv' file that collects those rows without 'fips' values.